Your Cart is Empty

 Sleep : lavender, chamomile roman, cedarwood, basil (massage, inhalation, diffuser).

 These are just a few essential oils one can use during this period.
-To have the maximum benefit it is best to discuss your issues with the Aromatherapist who then can prepare blends and recommend the appropriate oils for you as an individual.
+To have the maximum benefit it is best to discuss your goals with the Aromatherapist who then can prepare blends and recommend the appropriate oils for you as an individual.

 You can contact, Anna Paris via email ([email protected]) to set up a virtual consultation.